NIHR Global Health Research Unit on Respiratory Health (RESPIRE)

 Rudan I, Agrawal D, Hussein N, Cheong AT, Cunningham S, Dockerell D, Ghazali SS, Ghorpade D, Habib M, Hazir T, Juvekar S, Kawade A, Lee PY, Liew SM, Luz S, Khoo EM, Nair H, Norrie J, Patil R, Pinnock H, Ramdzan SN, Roy S, Salim H, Smith P, Yahya HM, Williams S, Campbell H, Sheikh A.

 J Glob Health.
-2018 Dec;8(2):0201314.
+2018 Dec; 8(2):0201314.

 Funder

-National Institute for Health Research (NIHR)
+National Institute for Health and Care Research (NIHR)

 Disclaimer: